5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ```
 The output should be `0`, indicating that the `X86PlatformPlugin` is not loaded, which is good in this case.

-### Fixing issues with external Webcams

-When using my EFI folder for macOS 12 or newer, disabling Apple Mobile File Integrity (AMFI) is necessary to boot macOS.
-But disabling it causes prompts to grant special permissions to access the cam/mic by 3rd party apps like Zoom, Microsoft Teams, etc to not pop-up .

-There are [several approaches](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/41#issuecomment-1528999560) for fixing this issue.

 ### Fixing Sleep issues
 If you have issues with sleep, run the following commands in Terminal: